sppaskal/information-storage-app/README.markdown

 # Information Storage App

-This is a demo Django application showcasing a user authentication and data storage system.
+This is a demo Django application showcasing a user authentication and account storage system.
+The application stores account data on a per user basis, allowing users to view, add, edit, and delete accounts from their storage.

 Follow these steps to run the app locally using Docker.

 ## Prerequisites
 - Docker installed (Docker Desktop for Windows/macOS, or Docker and Docker Compose for Linux).